jtpcode/Zoo/README.md

 - ...

 NOTE:
-You can use the provided seed.sql to create initial admin user and some data into certain tables.
+You can use the provided seed.sql to create initial admin user (username, password = admin) and some data into needed tables.
 Only admin can add new staff members.
-New application users are regular users by default.
+New application users are regular users by default, not yet possible to change into admin status.

-When logged in, there is a dummy-link/page to add a new animal into the zoo, but it doesn't yet add it into the database, even though the tables exist in schema.sql.
-None of the advanced features (medical records, search etc.) have not yet been implemented.
+Medical records, search etc. have not yet been implemented.

 --